lauren-mods/stone-story/README.md

 - 3-4 → a neutral outcome
 - 5-6 → a good outcome
 - +Modifiers → Based on the player's chosen strengths

-#### Next challenge

-Come up with methods to:

-- [x] add in dice rolls
-  `maybe use let outcome = neutral`
-- [ ] have the next part of the story initialise
-- [ ] save the player name
-  -- we want a button for this and a text field for user input